encse/adventofcode-template/README.md

 > cd repo-dir
 > git-crypt unlock ~/aoc-crypt.key
 ```
-4. export your SESSION cookie from adventofcode.com site in your terminal as an env variable:z
+4. export your SESSION cookie from the adventofcode.com site in your terminal as an env variable:

 ```
 > export SESSION=djsaksjakshkja...